for-giobbe/PAINT/markdowns/part_1.md

 We need to properly preprocess the reads by removing rRNAs:

-Let's start by building a database of unwanted sequences, which include:
+Let's start by building a database of undesired sequences, which include:

 - rfam (5S, 5.8s)
 - silva (16s, 23s, 18s, 28s)